yuahmed/dig245-regenerative/README.md

 Students who complete this assignment will be able to:

-- Describe how data is used to create generative processes in software, design, architecture, etc.
+- Describe how to use data to create generative processes in software, design, architecture, etc.
-- Compare outcomes of generative processes across different disciplines.
+- Compare outcomes of generative processes across disciplines.
-- Write pseudo code to represent the procedural, data-driven process, and then code it with JS in a prototype
+- Write pseudo code and build a prototype to plan and develop a web application.
-- Use HTML, CSS, JS to create the final application
+- Use HTML, CSS, Bootstrap, and JS build  final application.
-- Design an identity for the project that communicates the theme or concept of the project
+- Design an identity for the project that communicates a theme or concept

 </details>